Abourass/incrementJSON/README.md

 ```javascript
 subProp('filePath', 'property', numberToSubtractBy);
 ```
-* `incProp` (short for incrementProperty) invokes the increment function.
+* `subProp` (short for subtractProperty) invokes the subtract function.
-* `'filePath'` is a string to the json file you want to increment a value in.
+* `'filePath'` is a string to the json file you want to subtract a value in.
-* `'property'` is the JSON property whose value you want to increment (ex. 'score', 'employeeID')
+* `'property'` is the JSON property whose value you want to subtract (ex. 'score', 'employeeID')
-* `numberToIncrementBy` is the number you want to increment by
+* `numberToIncrementBy` is the number you want to subtract by

 Both functions return the new value for you as the result of a promise.
 This means you **have to use** `.then(result=> {};`